RENCI/tx-functional/README.md

 # tx-functional
 Generic functional programming library for Python

- * The goal of this is to be close to Haskell.
+The goal of this is
+ * Close to Haskell.
  * Work with mypy
  * Pickleable